UnstableDesign/AdaCAD/packages/adacad-drafting-lib/README.md

 ## Installation

 The library is available via the NPM registry.
-The current version represents the existing core functionality (e.g. datastructures, types, operations, and utilities) that control AdaCAD.
+The current version represents the existing core functionality (e.g. data-structures, types, operations, and utilities) that control AdaCAD.

 You can download it using: